-The Cadgwith Inn is a “Singing pub” too, famous for the singers on a Friday night evocatively set just above the slipway within earshot of the sea
+The Cadgwith Inn is a “Singing pub” too, famous for the singers on a Friday night.
+With the perfect setting evocatively just above the slipway within earshot of the sea

 Walking from Cadgwith

-Cadgwith is on the Southwest Coast path and we walked up from the village along the cliff towards Poltesco and stopped to look back down over the village before reaching the first headland with probably what is probably an old huer’s hut.
+You will find Cadgwith is on the Southwest Coast path.
+We walked up from the village along the cliff towards Poltesco and stopped to look back down over the village.
+We were rewarded at the first headland by discovering what was probably an old huer’s hut.

 From twin lookouts either side of the cove a lookout would watch for the shoals of herring shouting “Hevva, Hevva Hevva” to alert the fishermen below.
 These days the shoals have gone but fishing still continues for Crab and Lobster.

-As we turned to walk back to the cove the sweet scent of violets drifted through the air as delicate as a thread of lace and it drew my attention from the sea to the tiny purple flowers nestling under the shelter of the bank – pretty good for November I think!
+As we turned to walk back to the cove the sweet scent of violets drifted through the air as delicate as a thread of lace.
+It drew my attention from the sea to the tiny purple flowers nestling under the shelter of the bank – pretty good for November I think!